Albizia lathamii

-Albizia lathamii is a species of flowering plant in the family Fabaceae, subfamily Mimosoideae.
-It is commonly known as stipulate siris and is locally referred to as kal bage, hotte bage, and sikarke in Kannada.
+Albizia lathamii also known as stipulated iris, natoonjal, kal bage, hotte bage and sikarke, is a species of flowering plant in the family Fabaceae, subfamily Mimosoideae.
 The species is endemic to central and peninsular India, where it occurs occasionally in scrub jungles and dry deciduous forests at elevations of 400–700 m.

 Description

-Albizia lathamii is a much-branched small tree characterized by purplish-red bark with conspicuous white lenticels.
+Albizia lathamii, is a much-branched small tree characterized by purplish-red bark with conspicuous white lenticels.
 The pods are relatively small.
 The species flowers and fruits between November and February.

 Distribution

 This species is native to India, with records from the Bellary district in Karnataka.
 Its wider distribution is limited to central and peninsular parts of the country.

 Conservation

-The conservation status of Albizia lathamii has not yet been evaluated by the International Union for Conservation of Nature (IUCN).
+The conservation status of Albizia lathamii has been evaluated as near threatened by the International Union for Conservation of Nature (IUCN) as of 2024.